Fulbright Opportunities

 Fulbright International Education Administrators Program (IEA)

-The Fulbright International Education Administrators (IEA) seminars help U.S. international education professionals and senior higher education officials create empowering connections with the societal, cultural and higher education systems of other countries.
-Grantees return with enhanced ability to serve and encourage international students and prospective study abroad students.
+The Fulbright International Education Administrators (IEA) seminars help U.S. international education professionals and senior higher education officials create empowering connections with their counterparts and higher education systems of other countries.
+Selected applicants have the opportunity to learn about the host country’s education system and establish networks of U.S. and international colleagues over the course of an intensive two-week grant duration.
+Awardees return with enhanced ability to serve and encourage international students and prospective study-abroad students.

 Fulbright-Hays Program